-Looking at elements of the rule evaluation models to the whole dataset, we consider the characteristics of each learning algorithm on the attribute space consisted of the objective indices.
+Looking at elements of the rule evaluation models on the meningitis data mining result, we consider the characteristics of objective indices, which are used in these rule evaluation models.

-To construct a dataset to learn a rule evaluation model, values of objective indices have been calculated for each rule, taking 39 objective indices as shown in Table1.
-The dataset for each rule set has the same number of instances as the rule set.
+To construct a dataset to learn a rule evaluation model, values of objective indices have been calculated for each rule, taking 39 objective indices as shown in Table 1.
+Thus each dataset for each rule set has the same number of instances as the rule set.
 Each instance consists of 40 attributes including the class attribute.

 To these dataset, we applied five learning algorithms to compare their performance as a rule evaluation model construction method.
-We used the following learning algorithms from Weka[23]: C4.5 decision tree learner[19] called J4.8, neural network learner with back propagation (BPNN)[12], support vector machines (SVM)[18], classification via linear regressions (CLR)[3], and OneR[13].
+We used the following learning algorithms from Weka[22]: C4.5 decision tree learner[18] called J4.8, neural network learner with back propagation (BPNN)[12], support vector machines (SVM)4[17], classification via linear regressions (CLR)5[3], and OneR[13].